jideoyelayo1/ES410_III/README.md

 - [x]  Test the integrated system and provide a proof of concept of the design (WP2)
 <h2>Stretch Goals</h2>

-- [ ]  Construct a fully-working prototype of the system (All)
+- [x]  Construct a fully-working prototype of the system (All)
-- [ ]  Connect the system to Wi-Fi to receive external data, such as weather data, for improved machine learning (WP2 & WP3)
+- [x]  Connect the system to Wi-Fi to receive external data, such as weather data, for improved machine learning (WP2 & WP3)
 - [x]  Gather data from multiple sensors (e.g. temperature, humidity, moisture levels) and build an online database to store information from multiple sensor hubs.
 (WP2)
 <h2>Project Description</h2>

-<h4>DHT11</h4>
+...

 <h3> What technologies were used </h3>